httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Client Behavior

-If the client wants to resuming an upload after an interruption, it has to know the amount of representation data received by the upload resource so far.
+If the client wants to resume the upload after an interruption, it has to know the amount of representation data received by the upload resource so far.
 It can fetch the offset by sending a `HEAD` request to the upload resource.
 Opon a successful response, the client can continue the upload by appending representation data ({{upload-appending}}) starting at the offset indicated by the `Upload-Offset` response header field.

 The offset can be less than or equal to the number of bytes of representation data that the client has already sent.
 The client MAY reject an offset which is greater than the number of bytes it has already sent during this upload.
 The client is expected to handle backtracking of a reasonable length.
 If the offset is invalid for this upload, or if the client cannot backtrack to the offset and reproduce the same representation data it has already sent, the upload MUST be considered a failure.
 The client MAY cancel the upload ({{upload-cancellation}}) after rejecting the offset.

-The client MUST NOT perform offset retrieval while creation ({{upload-creation}}) or append ({{upload-appending}}) is in progress.
+The client MUST NOT perform offset retrieval while creation ({{upload-creation}}) or appending ({{upload-appending}}) is in progress.
 In addition, the client SHOULD NOT automatically retry if a 4xx (Client Error) status code is received.

 ### Server Behavior

 A successful response to a `HEAD` request against an upload resource

 - MUST include the offset in the `Upload-Offset` header field ({{upload-offset}}),
-- MUST inlcude the completeless in the `Upload-Complete` header field ({{upload-complete}}),
+- MUST inlcude the completeless state in the `Upload-Complete` header field ({{upload-complete}}),
 - MUST include the length in the `Upload-Length` header field if known ({{upload-length}}),
 - MAY indicate the limits in the `Upload-Limit` header field ({{upload-limit}}), and
-- SHOULD include  `Cache-Control` header field with the value `no-store` to prevent HTTP caching ({{CACHING}}).
+- SHOULD include the `Cache-Control` header field with the value `no-store` to prevent HTTP caching ({{CACHING}}).

 ### Example